MPC-Berkeley/barc/README.md

 sudo service ntp start
 ```
 If you have a "no server suitable for synchronization found", your hosting provider may be blocking ntp packets.
 Refer to [this](http://askubuntu.com/questions/429306/ntpdate-no-server-suitable-for-synchronization-found) community question for more information

+### Corrupted file system
+If for some reason the Odroid's file system becomes corrupt, the Odroid may not be able to boot properly.
+To fix this, it is necessary to repair the eMMC.
+Since the Odroid cannot boot, it is necessary to repair the chip externally.

+Remove the eMMC from the Odroid, and attach it to the [Transcend USB](dn.odroid.com/homebackup/201407071823125107.jpg).
+Insert the USB into a computer with a Linux environment.
+Open the terminal, and make sure that the USB is properly recognized.
+A useful command for this is `lsblk`. `lsblk` will display the different disks and partitions on the computer.

+Once you've confirmed that the USB is recognized and which name it has (it will likely be /dev/sdb), we need to check which partition contains the Linux OS, which is where the corrupted filesystem likely is.
+To do this, run the command `sudo fdisk -l` in the terminal.
+This should display information similiar to `lsblk`.
+Under the eMMC memory, there should be a partition with "Linux" as its System type (likely to be /dev/sdb2).
+Now run `fsck [PARTITION]` (e.g. `fsck /dev/sdb2`).
+This should give you several prompts, and should automatically fix the file system.
+If it tells you that you do not have the permission to do this, try `sudo fsck [PARTITION]`.

+Once the repair is over, remove the USB and insert the eMMC back into the Odroid.
+Try booting the Odroid to confirm that the repair was successful.